ThanakhonOonklan/ThanakhonOonklan/README.md

 </p>

 ## 📌 About Me
-- Hello, my name is Thanakhon Oonklan, but you can call me "Jay".
-I am someone who loves building practical things, whether they are web applications or robots.
+- Hello, my name is JJ.
+I am currently studying Backend Development and working toward becoming a Full Stack Developer.
+I have a foundation in Frontend Development, UI/UX, and Web Application Development, with hands-on experience building projects using Next.js, React, and TypeScript.

 ## 🧠 My Focus Areas